- Conduct Wildfire Simulations

 Our models will also be more computationally efficient, running in a fraction of the time required by other models.

-PyreCast, our fire forecasting tool, is now available in beta version.
+PyreCast, our fire forecasting tool, is now available.
 It offers three forecasts:

 We aim to empower every user with the information they need to make informed decisions to protect people, property, and infrastructure.
 Members of the public stay informed by viewing where and how fast a fire will spread, similar to a forecast of a hurricane’s track.
 Emergency services officials can assess risk and issue evacuation orders.
 Firefighting agencies can develop suppression and containment strategies, and position crews and equipment to prepare for fires that may ignite in the coming days.
 Electrical utilities can identify which segments of the electric grid are vulnerable to wind-caused ignitions or damage from active fires and take appropriate action (such as cutting power in areas where power lines may cause fires or treating poles in the path of a fire).